 We found our favorite memories were hiring a car and exploring the vast South Texas landscapes, dining in the chic, upscale eateries of San Antonio’s riverwalk, and dancing till dawn surrounded by our fabulous queer community on “The Strip.”

 However, if you’re someone who wants to see it all, we have put together a few more popular things to do in San Antonio that are sure to keep you busy!
 Whether you’re a refined foodie, an outdoor adventure seeker, or a first-time visitor, rest assured that cosmopolitan San Antonio will have something for you.

 Top Things To Do In San Antonio

-San Antonio Zoo -- Animal lovers won’t want to miss this fun day trip with a chance to see more than 3,000 animals from around the globe.
-Check out the most extensive collection of birds in the world; large animals including tigers, hippos, zebras, and elephants; several different monkeys; and daily talks by the experts.
+Animal lovers won’t want to miss this fun day trip with a chance to see more than 3,000 animals from around the globe.
+Check out the most extensive collection of birds in the world; large animals, including tigers, hippos, zebras, and elephants; several different monkeys; and daily talks by the experts.

 Gay Things To Do In San Antonio

-Zebra Z -- Your one-stop shop for gay and lesbian products covering everything from personal lubricants to men’s collectible underwear.
-Zebra Z is the largest online gay and lesbian department store and based in San Antonio; they have a retail showroom for you to visit.
+Your one-stop shop for gay and lesbian products covering everything from personal lubricants to popular gay underwear brands.
+Zebra Z is the largest online gay and lesbian department store and is based in San Antonio; they have a retail showroom for you to visit.

-San Antonio Q Fest -- A queer film festival committed to bringing awareness of the LGBTQ community to the greater San Antonio region.
-To achieve this goal, the festival showcases filmic pieces of art that illustrate the community by being created by and/or featuring the LGBTQ community — held annually in October.
+A queer film festival committed to bringing awareness of the LGBTQ community to the greater San Antonio region.
+To achieve this goal, the festival showcases films and pieces of art that illustrate the community by being created by and/or featuring the LGBTQ community — held annually in October.

 In this relatively liberal city, you will not find any significant hotel that isn’t gay-friendly.